PaulBerra/hScan/README.md

 git clone https://github.com/PaulBerra/hScan.git
 cd hScan

-# Script is PowerShell 5 legacy, it dont use Parallel ForEach
+# Script is PowerShell 5 legacy
 ```

 We provide a release of Yara, but we recommend that you download the latest version: